michael-hamilton/dmxus/README.md

 ## Utilities

-dmxus provides a few misc utility functions that are useful for things like persisting data of a dmxus instance or for retrieving device profiles.
+dmxus provides a few misc utility functions that are useful for things like persisting dmxus instance data or for retrieving device profiles.

 Use the `getDevices()` method to retrieve the current list of devices.